-From (i) and the transitivity of the constant term, one sees that $\xi_{P'^-, 1} \in E'(\delta,H)_{cusp}$ is $M\cap H$-cuspidal.\\ \end{proof} If $P=MU$ is a $\si$-parabolic subgroup of $G$, let us recall that $A_{M, \si}$ denotes $(A_M)_\si$.
+From (i) and the transitivity of the constant term, one sees that $\xi_{P'^-, 1} \in E'(\delta,H)_{cusp}$ is $M\cap H$-cuspidal.\\ \end{proof} If $P=MU$ is a $\si$-parabolic subgroup of $G$, let us denote $(A_M)_\si$ by $A_{M, \si}$.
 Let $^+ \a'_{M, \si} $ (resp $^{++} \a'_{M, \si} $) be the set of $\ll \in \a_{M,\si}'$ which are linear combinations of roots of $A_{M, \si}$ in the Lie algebra of $U$ with coefficients greater or equal to zero ( resp., greater than zero). \begin{defi} Let $(\pi, V)$ be a finite length smooth representation of $G$ and $\xi$ an $H$-form on $V$.
-Then $\xi$ is said tempered (resp., square integrable) if and only for every $\si$-parabolic subgroup of $G$, $P=MU$, every exponent, $\chi$, of $\xi_{P^-}$ is such that $\mathrm{Re} ( \chi) $ is element of $^+ \a'_{M, \si} $ (resp $^{++} \a'_{M, \si} $).\\ If $\xi$ is a tempered $H$-form we define its weak constant term \beq \xi_{P^-}^w= \sum_{ \chi \in \mathrm{Exp} (\xi_{P^-}), \mathrm{Re} (\chi)=0} \xi_{P^-}( \chi)\eeq \end{defi} Hence a square integrable $H$-form is a tempered $H$-form such that its weak constant term is zero for all proper $\si$-parabolic subgroups of $G$.
-Notice that Kato-Takano (cf. [KT2]) showed that, if $\pi$ is irreducible and has a unitary central character, an $H$-form is square integrable if and only its generalized coefficients are square integrable modulo the center. \begin{lem} (i) If $\xi$ is a tempered $H$-form on $V$, $ \xi_{P^-}^w$ is a tempered $M\cap H$-form on $V_P$.\\ (ii) If $Q$ is $\si$-parabolic subgroups of $M$ and $R=QU$, one has:
+Then $\xi$ is said to be tempered (resp., discrete) if and only if for every $\si$-parabolic subgroup of $G$, $P=MU$, every exponent, $\chi$, of $\xi_{P^-}$ is such that $\mathrm{Re} ( \chi) $ is an element of $^+ \a'_{M, \si} $ (resp $^{++} \a'_{M, \si} $).
+If $\xi$ is a tempered $H$-form we define its weak constant term \beq \xi_{P^-}^w= \sum_{ \chi \in \mathrm{Exp} (\xi_{P^-}), \mathrm{Re} (\chi)=0} \xi_{P^-}( \chi)\eeq \end{defi} Hence a discrete $H$-form is a tempered $H$-form such that its weak constant term is zero for all proper $\si$-parabolic subgroups of $G$.
+Notice that Kato-Takano (cf. [KT2]) showed that, if $\pi$ is irreducible and has a unitary central character, an $H$-form is discrete if and only if its generalized coefficients are square integrable modulo the center. \begin{lem} (i) If $\xi$ is a tempered $H$-form on $V$, then $ \xi_{P^-}^w$ is a tempered $M\cap H$-form on $V_P$.\\ (ii) If $Q$ is $\si$-parabolic subgroups of $M$ and $R=QU$, one has:

-\end{lem} \begin{proof} (i) and (ii) follow from the transitivity of the constant term (cf. [D3]). \end{proof} If $(\delta,E)$ is a smooth unitary irreducible respresentation of $M$, let $E'^{M\cap H}_{2}$ be the space of square integrable $M\cap H$-forms on $E$ and let:
+\end{lem} \begin{proof} (i) and (ii) follow from the transitivity of the constant term (cf. [D3]). \end{proof} If $(\delta,E)$ is a smooth unitary irreducible representation of $M$, let $E'^{M\cap H}_{disc}$ be the space of discrete $M\cap H$-forms on $E$ and let: